badosa/JSON-stat/utils/fromtable.md

 It is a text that will be used as the dataset label.
 By default, "".

+#### ovalue (boolean)

+When *true*, the *value* property in the resulting JSON-stat object will be an object instead of an array.
+By default, *false*.

+(This option was mainly added for the [JSON-stat Command Line Conversion Tools](https://www.npmjs.com/package/jsonstat-conv) where speed is probably not critical.
+The way it is implemented in *fromTable()* requires post-processing the data.
+That's why it is not recommended unless size is more important than speed.
+Take into account that the resulting JSON-stat will be lighter using an object for *value* only if there are a lot of missing values.)

+#### ostatus (boolean)

+When *true*, the *status* property in the resulting JSON-stat object, if present, will be an object instead of an array.
+By default, *false*.

+(This option was mainly added for the [JSON-stat Command Line Conversion Tools](https://www.npmjs.com/package/jsonstat-conv) where speed is probably not critical.
+The way it is implemented in *fromTable()* requires post-processing the data.
+That's why it is not recommended unless size is more important than speed.
+Usually, using an object for *status* returns a lighter JSON-stat because, usually, only a small amount of data has status information attached.)

 ### Return Value

 It returns an object in the JSON-stat format with *class* "dataset".
 This object can be processed by JJT.
 On error it returns *null*.